Semi-orthogonality in Fukaya-Seidel mirrors to blowups of abelian varieties: A-side semi-orthogonal decomposition

 Therefore since $(\dd_s,\dd_t)$ is a positively-oriented $g_1$-orthogonal frame and $\tilde u$ is conformal then $(d\tilde u(\dd_s), d \tilde u(\dd_t))$ is a positively-oriented $g_2$-orthogonal frame and therefore

 In words, the image $\tilde u$ moves counterclockwise in the base $\mathbb{C}^*$ as we move in the direction of increasing $s$ on the boundary of the upper-half plane in the domain.
-From the definition of $\tilde u$, this movement has boundary on a fixed Lagrangian, either $W_0(L_0^k)$ or $W_0(L_1^j)$ depending on which connected component $(s_0,t_0)$ is on.
-This Lagrangian has ends which have strictly increasing radial coordinate outside the disc $\{|w|\leq r_2\}$ by Definitions \ref{def:U_shape} and \ref{def:F2objs}.
-The tangent to the curve on the Lagrangian then has a positive radial component in the $s$ direction.
-Now we compare the two directions.
-Our analysis above showed that the curve $\tilde u$ has a positive angular component and zero radial component in the $s$ direction at $(s_0,t_0)$ which means it is rotated 90 degrees counterclockwise from the radial direction, and hence also counterclockwise from the Lagrangian boundary tangent vector at the same point.
-But, the isotopy from $\tau$ moves the Lagrangian clockwise.
-Since the two are going in opposite directions, this is a contradiction, and the curve $\tilde u$ could not achieve its maximum on the boundary outside $\tilde A$.
-For boundedness away from 0, we apply the above argument to $1/W_0$ on the inverted annulus $1/\tilde A$ and use Equation \eqref{eq:pos_wrap_full}. \end{proof}
+From the definition of $\tilde u$, this movement has boundary on a fixed Lagrangian, either $W_0(L_0^k)$ or $W_0(L_1^j)$.
+This Lagrangian has ends which have strictly increasing radial coordinate outside the disc $\{|w|\leq \tilde{R}_2\}$ by Definitions \ref{def:U_shape} and \ref{def:F2objs}.
+The tangent to the curve along the Lagrangian then must have a positive radial component.
+Equations \eqref{eq:r_inward} and \eqref{eq:theta_CCW} imply $d\tilde u(\dd/\dd s)$ along the boundary is rotated counterclockwise from the radial direction, and hence also counterclockwise from the Lagrangian tangent vector at the same point.
+But, $\tilde \rho^\tau$ moves the Lagrangian clockwise by Equation \eqref{eq:tau}.
+Since the two are going in opposite directions, this is a contradiction, and the curve $\tilde u$ could not achieve its maximum on the boundary outside $W_0^{-1}(\tilde A)$.
+For boundedness away from 0, we apply the above argument to $1/W_0$ on the inverted annulus $1/\tilde A$ and use the counterclockwise rotation indicated by Equation \eqref{eq:pos_wrap_full}. \end{proof}